vocalpy/vocalpy/docs/user/howto/segmentation-ir-metrics.md

 ### Compute metrics

-Finally we use the functions in the :mod:`vocalpy.metrics.segmentation.ir` module to compute metrics that we use to compare the segmentation algorithms.
+Finally we use the functions in the {py:module}`vocalpy.metrics.segmentation.ir` module to compute metrics that we use to compare the segmentation algorithms.

 The functions in this module expect two arguments: a `reference` segmentation, and a `hypothesis`.
 In other words, the ground truth and the output of some algorithm that we want to compare with that ground truth.

 Notice that we use a `tolerance` of 10 milliseconds.
 This is a standard value used in previous work--you may find it instructive to vary this value and examine the results.

-We will make a :class:`pandas.DataFrame` with the results, that we will then plot with :module:`seaborn`.
+We will make a {py:class}`pandas.DataFrame` with the results, that we will then plot with {py:module}`seaborn`.

 ```{code-cell} ipython3
 import pandas as pd